microsoft/language-server-protocol/indexFormat/specification.md

 ## Open Questions

-While implementing this for TypeScript and npm we collected a list of [open questions](https://github.com/Microsoft/lsif-typescript/labels/discussion) in form of GitHub issues we are already aware of.
+While implementing this for TypeScript and npm we collected a list of [open questions](https://github.com/Microsoft/lsif-typescript/labels/discussion) in the form of GitHub issues we are already aware of.